310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_essence_of_a_butler.md

 {% endbubble %}

 {% bubble Yuzuru %}
 Thank you very much.
-You see, I was approached the other day about my personal outfit.
+You see, I was approached the other day about my personalized outfit.

 I have come up with multiple ideas for a design, but none of them feel like what I’ve truly been looking for.